 J.D.
 Salinger’s novel tells the story of the cynical young man and his experiences in Manhattan, New York.
 Throughout, the author engages with themes of growing up, change, and the protection of childhood innocence.

 ‘Spoiler Free’ Summary

-When The Catcher in the Rye begins he’s just been expelled from another prep school with failing grades.
+When The Catcher in the Rye begins, Holden Caulfield has just been expelled from another prep school with failing grades.
 Anger at his roommate causes him to storm out of the school early and travel home without telling anyone.

 In Manhattan, he drifts from place to place.
 He encounters people from his past, some of whom he can hardly stand, others who can’t stand him.
 These include his wise young sister, a prostitute and her pimp, and a past girlfriend.
-Through these interactions, Holden’s opinion about the world and the people in it is fleshed out.
-His anger with life and his role becomes quite clear and he expresses a desire to run away from his life entirely.
+Through these interactions, Holden’s opinion about the world and its people is fleshed out.
+His anger with life and his role becomes quite clear, and he expresses a desire to run away from his life entirely.